PowerCodersOrg/powercoders.org/site/content/program/_index.md

       fade_in: Left
       header: Turin
       link: /city/turin/
-      text: >-
-        The program in Turin will start in January 2020.
-Applications are open now!
+      text: The program in Turin will started in January 2020.
 past_program:
   header: Past Programs
   items: